Writing an A+ Classroom Management Philosophy

 It is important to gear your philosophy to several levels of jobs; consider the primary, middle grade, junior high school, and high school levels.
 After all, you wouldn't treat children in first grade the same as those in upper grades.
 If you intend to teach only high school, then your philosophy should only address high school.

-Demonstrate Your Behavior Management Strategies
+Demonstrate Your Classroom Management Strategies

 If you have no teaching experience, you should mention other examples in your life during which you have been able to manage others successfully (summer kids camp, babysitting, volunteer leadership, librarian aide).